tensorchiefs/data/README.md

 ## Contributing

-If you would like to contribute to this repository, have a look at the [contribution howto](CONTRIBUTING.md).
+Contributions are welcomed at a later stage, have a look at the [contribution howto](CONTRIBUTING.md).